adam-coster/adam-coster/notes/ideas.md

 ## Topics

+- Proxies versus Values.
+To talk about some thing, you need to be able to define that thing such that you avoid both kinds of categorization errors (false inclusion, false exclusion).
+Words are lossy proxies for the concepts they represent, in particular because definitions are not universal.
+So to target the thing you want to talk about in a way that others will understand it, you have to understand the range of definitions that people apply to the words you could use, and assemble a collection of descriptors that minimize categorization errors.
+This can result in clunky language that is easy to make fun of, especially among descriptivists, but that is the best approach available to ensure accurate categorization.
 - Authentication & Authorization (Theory)
 - Safe content removal for demos (masking vs removing)
 - Versioning in games